xero/resume/README.md

 bun run build
 ```

-Rebuild just the css with the `style` command:
+Rebuild just the CSS with the `style` command:

 ```
 bun run style